bustardcelly/as3couchdb/README.markdown

 To start off, you would create custom models in your application that extend CouchDatabase and CouchDocument.

-The following is an example of a custom CouchDatabase model:
+The following is an example of a custom CouchDatabase model using annotations:

     [DocumentService(url="http://127.0.0.1:5984", name="contacts")]
     [ServiceMediator(name="com.custardbelly.as3couchdb.mediator.CouchDatabaseActionMediator")]